 An illustration of latitude and longitude on the Earth.

 A star map functions similarly to a latitude map, but instead of latitude, there is declination, and instead of longitude, there is right ascension.
-We’ll return to these phrases shortly, but there is one more significant distinction to be aware of.
+We’ll return to these phrases shortly, but one more significant distinction is to be aware of.

 When you look at the globe of the Earth or a map, you’re looking at it from above rather than standing on its surface.

 When you look at a star map, the reverse is the case.
-You’re looking up at a sphere instead of down at one since we’re standing on Earth and staring up at the sky.
-In reality, the ancients believed that the stars were attached to a sphere that encompassed the Earth.
+You’re looking up at a sphere instead of down at one since we’re standing on Earth and staring at the sky.
+In reality, the ancients believed that the stars were attached to a sphere encompassing the Earth.

 Although this is not strictly correct, it is a good way to think of the sky, and astronomers continue to refer to the sky above as the celestial sphere.